INSIDE: The 7 Best Solutions & Toddler Wrist Strap strategies to save your sanity when traveling with kids.

 I was sure of it.

-I know the media like to play it up, and instill fear into every parent that there child would be taken, but if I know anything in this life, it’s that people by and large are good.
+I know the media like to play it up, and instil fear into every parent that kidnapping is a big problem, but if I know anything in this life, it’s that people, by and large, are good.

 The chance of him being snatched for good were almost non-existent in this sleepy city.